 Step 1: Discover What's Already Happening

-Step 2: Classify Your Data
+Step 2: Classify Your Data and Workflows

 Step 3: Provide Sanctioned Alternatives